 But for now we will discuss the grenadine tie.
 Grenadine silk is woven—not knitted—in a gauze weave, also known as a leno weave.
 Gauze weaves are very open yet very stable.
 Whilst in typical weaves the warp and weft yarns go over and under each other, the gauze weave adds a third dimension to the weave by having warp yarns that also cross over each other.
 Grenadine silk is woven on a jacquard loom.

 The grenadine tie is constructed like any normal tie: it has folds, an interlining and, of course, a triangular tip.
+Some grenadine ties do away with the interlining for a transparent look like a knitted tie, but the stand grenadine tie cannot be seen through because of a wool interlining that is dyed the colour of the silk.
 Grenadine is a luxurious silk, very delicate and much more formal than a knitted tie.
 In black it makes an excellent funeral tie, and this is exactly what James Bond wears to a funeral at the beginning of Thunderball.

 “Mock” grenadine (pictured below right) also exists, which has a similar texture to grenadine that is created by floats rather than a gauze weave and does not have an open weave.
 The example pictured is woven in England rather than Italy.

 Sean Connery wears grenadine ties in all of his James Bond films except Goldfinger.
-His ties are in light and dark navy, black and dark brown.
-When Roger Moore brings traditional English clothing back to the Bond series in For Your Eyes Only, he also brings back the grenadine tie in grey with his grey flannel suit.
+His ties are in light and dark navy, black and dark brown, and they are all colours that Fermo Fossati still weaves today.
+When Roger Moore brings traditional English clothing back to the Bond series in For Your Eyes Only, he also brings back the grenadine tie in grey garza grossa with his grey flannel suit.